MicroMacro: Crime City Game Review

 Components

 The game consists of a huge black and white map, which, be warned, might be a problem for many players to fully lay out on the gaming tables.
 Each scenario has 6-10 cards that ask questions that must be answered on the card to solve the mystery.
-The game also comes with a simple magnifying glass, which seemed like both a nice gesture and a useless tool, since exploring such a small area makes the game significantly longer.
+The game also comes with a simple magnifying glass, which seemed like both a nice gesture and a useless tool, since exploring such a small area makes the game take a lot longer.

 It's funny that the son, seeing the game, asked why the card was not colored.
 But it has to be black and white, otherwise it would be too colorful and much easier to solve.